Madame de Ventadour: Career at the Royal Court

 Madame de Ventadour lived the major part of her life at the Royal Court where she had a long career, serving in different positions at the Royal Court for over seventy years.
 Between 1660 and her marriage in 1671, she served as Fille d'honneur to the Queen.

 A few years after her marriage she secured a new office at court and served as Dame d'honneur to the King's sister-in-law Elizabeth Charlotte, Madame Palatine, between 1684 and 1703.
-She was well-liked by Madame, who blamed Madame de Maintenon when Vendator left her position in 1703.
+She was well-liked by Madame, who blamed Madame de Maintenon when Ventadour left her position in 1703.

 Madame de Ventadour was appointed governess to the royal children in 1704.
 She served as deputy governess together with her sister Marie Isabelle Angélique de La Mothe-Houdancourt while her mother remain head governess in name.
 They were assisted by Anne Julie de Melun, Madame de La Lande and Marie-Suzanne de Valicourt.
 When her mother died in 1709, she was succeeded first by her eldest daughter and in 1710 by Madame de Ventadour.

 In 1712, an outbreak of measles struck the French royal family, causing a number of significant deaths.
 First to die was the Dauphine, Marie Adélaïde of Savoy.
 Within a week of her death, her heartbroken husband, Louis the Dauphin, also died, leaving his sons Louis, Duke of Brittany, and Louis, Duke of Anjou, orphaned, and the elder son as heir to the throne.